What are the best jobs for introverts? When you’re deciding which

 - CV Drop

-So you’ve bagged yourself a job in London, you've got your graduate budget in place, and now it's time to start thinking about where to live in London as a graduate.
+After going through the process of applying for graduate jobs, you’ve bagged yourself a job in London, you've got your graduate budget in place, and now it's time to start thinking about where to live in London as a graduate.

 For recent grads, making the big move to London can be daunting - especially when you're trying to find somewhere that’s well-connected and lively, but (and here’s the catch) – affordable.

 Don’t stress!
-We’ve compiled a list of the best places to live in London in your 20s, if you're living on a graduate budget:
+We’ve compiled a list of the best places to live in London in your 20s, if you're living on a graduate budget.

 Sat on the Central line, Leyton is populated by young professionals looking for a lively area in close proximity to the City.